 Girl Scouts of Northern California helped to fund our film Girl Scouts and they show it to their troops to inspire them.

-GIS Corps & ESRI have created the YVCC Youth Action Map, a soon-to-be Interactive Map of International Youth Action Projects.
+GIS Corps & ESRI have created the YVCC Youth Action Map of International Youth Action Projects.
 The Young Voices for the Planet youth action map uses software donated by ESRI, and has been designed by Pam Bond, a volunteer from GISCorps.
 The map connects the global community of youth fighting climate change and enables them to locate others nearby to collaborate with.
 It includes the Young Voices for the Planet youth.

 The goal of the Global Co Lab Network is to help people get out of their silos and work across networks more effectively.
 The “Co Lab” helps foster solutions-based collaboration with a focus on ensuring input from teens and millennials.
 Over the past year and a half, Global Co Lab has hosted six salons engaging teens through Teens Dream, a digital platform empowering teens globally to articulate and pursue their dreams.

 The Green Ambassador Institute is an organic grass-roots program that was developed by students, for students, and for the benefit of the world that the students will inherit.
 Their strategy through all of their programs is to provide experiences for the Green Ambassadors to acquire knowledge and develop the skills that will not only help them in this program, but also provide them with real-world skills for personal, academic, and professional success.
 The students take the issue, research and develop solutions, and socially market the solution to their peers and the community at-large.